Skip to main content

 The resources offered to households are based on the level of nitrate in your water:

-Tier 2: ODHS will collect a new water sample and deliver it to laboratory for testing.
-They will offer to do this quarterly (every three months) until they have completed one year of testing in every season of the year.
-This is to make sure your household's well water does not go over 10 mg/L at any point in the year.
+• 5-9.99 mg/L: Your local county health department will collect a sample of your water quarterly (around every 3 months) and deliver it to a laboratory for testing.
+They will do this until they have completed one year of testing in every season of the year.
+This is to make sure the nitrate levels in your household's well water do not go over 10 mg/L at any point.
+After the first year, quarterly testing will continue unless the nitrate level in your water increases to 10 mg/L or above.
+You will be able to collect your own well water sample.

-Tier 3: If your household is in this category, you qualify for free water delivery and will be offered a free reverse osmosis (RO) system to help reduce the nitrate in your drinking water.
-If a treatment system has already been provided, the plumbing company who installed it is required to maintain the system.
-They will test the water when they carry out maintenance tasks to ensure your RO system is functioning and that your water is safe.
+• 10-24.99 mg/L: If your household is in this category, you qualify for free drinking water delivery and will be offered a free reverse osmosis (RO) system to help reduce the nitrate in your drinking water.
+If a treatment system has already been provided, the plumbing company who installed it will test the water when they carry out maintenance tasks.
+This is to ensure your RO system is working and that your water is safe.
+Your household can also receive an annual laboratory test of your untreated well water.
+Collect a sample any time between July-September.

-Tier 4: Your household should be receiving free drinking water delivery that meets your needs.
+• 25 mg/L or more: Your household should be receiving free drinking water delivery that meets your needs.
 OHA is also offering households with nitrate levels above 25 mg/L the option of a free annual laboratory test though self-sampling.
+Collect a sample any time between July-September.

 What can I expect during the retesting period?
 How often will this happen?

-The frequency of retesting will be based on the level of nitrate in each household's well water:
+The frequency of retesting will be based on the level of nitrate in each household's well water.
+If your water has been tested multiple times, it will be based on your highest result:

-Households in Tiers 1 or 4: OHA offers a free annual laboratory test though self-sampling*.
-You will receive information on where to pick up your self-sample kit, instructions for collecting the water sample, and the locations to the collection sites for sample and documentation drop off.
-The kit will also include a prefilled “Chain of Custody" document, which needs to be turned in with the sample.
+Households with the lowest (0-4.99 mg/L) and highest (25 mg/L or more) results: OHA offers a free annual laboratory test of your well water from July-September.
+You can take the sample yourself*.
+You will receive information on where to pick up your self-sample kit, instructions for collecting the water sample, and the locations of collection sites for sample drop off.

-*If a resident requires assistance collecting a water sample, staff with the Office of Resilience and Emergency Management (OREM), a program within ODHS, will schedule an appointment.
-In this case, the pre-filled Chain of Custody document will be provided to the sample collector with the water collection bottles.
-OREM field staff will collect the water sample and drop it off at the drop off sample collection site.
+*If you require assistance collecting a water sample, staff with the local county health department can schedule an appointment.
+They will collect the water sample and drop it off at the drop off sample collection site.

-Households in Tier 2: ODHS will contact you with an offer to schedule an appointment for them to collect a new water sample and deliver it to laboratory for testing.
-They will offer to do this quarterly (every three months) until they have completed one year of testing in every season of the year.
-This is to make sure your well water does not go over 10 mg/L at any point in the year.
+Households with results between 5-9.99 mg/L: For the first year, your local county health department will contact you quarterly (every 3 months) to schedule an appointment.
+Their staff will collect a new water sample and deliver it to a laboratory for testing.
+They will do this until they have completed 1 year of testing in every season of the year - this is to make sure the nitrate levels in your well water do not go over 10 mg/L at any point.
+After this, you can continue to test your well for free each quarter (self-sample) unless nitrate levels increase to 10 mg/L or more.

-Households in Tier 3: Testing will be done directly by the licensed plumbers who either have or will install your treatment system.
-They will perform a test after installation and additional testing when filters are changed.
-After testing is complete, the plumber will reach back out to discuss the results and confirm if the system is working.
+Households with results between 10-24.99 mg/L: Testing of treated drinking water will be done directly by the licensed plumbers who either have or will install your treatment system.
+They will take a sample of your water after installation and whenever filters are changed (usually once a year).
+This is to make sure your system is working as it should be.

 What is the process for retesting after the installation of a RO system?

-Plumbers provide post-installation testing, offer maintenance services like filter changes, and collect samples during yearly maintenance for retesting.
+Plumbers provide testing after installation, offer maintenance services like filter changes, and collect samples during yearly maintenance for retesting.
 When samples are taken, they will be delivered to the lab by the plumbing company.
-The company is also responsible for sharing the results with you.
 Call the plumber to have your filter changed when you notice the stream of your water decreasing (Kinetico system) or the indicator light on your faucet changing to red (Culligan system).

 A plumber took a sample of my water but I have not heard back about the results.
 Should I be worried?